Onsite Foot Surgeries in Brooklyn, NY

 DIGITAL/TOE DEFORMITIES

-A deformed toe is one of the more common conditions known to afflict the foot, whether it be a hammertoe, mallet toe or overlapping toe.
+A deformed toe is one of the more common conditions afflicting the foot, whether it be a hammertoe, mallet toe, or overlapping toe.

 HAMMERTOES

-A hammertoe is a flexible or rigid contraction usually affecting the second, third, fourth or fifth toes.
-Most often a biomechanical abnormality results in the larger muscles of the foot and leg overpowering the smaller intrinsic muscles of the foot.
+A hammertoe is a flexible or rigid contraction usually affecting the second, third, fourth, or fifth toes.
+Most often, a biomechanical abnormality results in the larger muscles of the foot and leg overpowering the smaller intrinsic muscles of the foot.
 Muscle imbalance leads to a bending or “buckling” of the toe joints.
-These buckled or contracted positions create any number of problems within and on top of the toe deformity.
+These buckled or contracted positions create numerous problems, both within and on top of the toe deformity.

 One or more small joints become prominent on top of the malpositioned toe.
-Tendons, ligaments and joint capsules in that area have a greater chance of tightening and shortening.
-Shoe irritation of the deformed digit results.in corns, skin inflammation and inability to wear shoes comfortably.
+Tendons, ligaments, and joint capsules in that area have a greater chance of tightening and shortening.
+Shoe irritation of the deformed digit results in corns, skin inflammation, and an inability to wear shoes comfortably.
 If left untreated, these conditions can progress to ulcers or infections.

-A flexible hammertoe refers to a reducible hammertoe in contrast to the rigid hammertoe where the deformity is fixed or not easily straightened.
+A flexible hammertoe is a reducible hammertoe, in contrast to a rigid hammertoe, where the deformity is fixed or not easily straightened.
 There are many causes of hammertoes.
-Some are congenital, hereditary or acquired.
-An inherited condition may mean an inherited muscle imbalance around the toe or a parent with an abnormally long toe.
+Some are congenital, hereditary, or acquired.
+An inherited condition may result in a muscle imbalance around the toe or a parent with an abnormally long toe.
 An acquired hammertoe refers to those caused by short stockings or short/pointed shoes, especially where a long toe is present.
 Arthritic patients and those with diabetic neuropathy can be more susceptible to hammertoes.

 MALLET TOE